 To add a Virtual controller, you need to perform the following steps:

-- Press the controller button you want to add a mapping to.
-If your gamepad is plugged in, you can press the physical controller button, and reWASD will pick the chosen button right away if you have set Hook controller buttons in Preferences
+- Press the controller or mouse button you want to add a mapping to, or Add a new mapping to the list in Keyboard sub-config.
+If your device is plugged in, you can press the physical button, and reWASD will pick the chosen button right away if you have set Hook controller buttons in Preferences

 - Open reWASD mapping drop-down list, and pick the needed mapping.
 All the Virtual controller mappings are at the bottom of the list, so do not hesitate to scroll to the bottom